 • Within the same policy, administrators can manage a greater number of resources when properly organized.

-• Policy configuration need not be touched if the resources only need to be added or removed from the Resource Group.
+• Policy configuration does not need to be adjusted if only resources are being added or removed from the Resource Group.

-To understand how the resource and resource groups are structured in a policy, please refer to Resource Access Management API Specification.
+For more information on how the resource and resource groups are structured in a policy, refer to Resource Access Management API Specification.

 Attribute Based Access Control (ABAC)¶